Text size :

 Central Authority for Brunei Darussalam

 The Attorney General is the Central Authority for Brunei Darussalam.
-The Mutual Legal Assistance Secretariat of the Attorney General's Chambers is responsible for handling and processing all formal requests for assistance in accordance with the provisions of the Mutual Assistance in Criminal Matters Order 2005, Criminal Conduct (Recovery of Proceeds) Order 2000, Drug Trafficking (Recovery of Proceeds) Act, any applicable Mutual Legal Assistance Treaty and other relevant domestic laws.
+The Mutual Legal Assistance Secretariat of the Attorney General's Chambers is responsible for handling and processing all formal requests for assistance in accordance with the provisions of the Mutual Assistance in Criminal Matters Order 2005; Criminal Asset Recovery Order 2012; any applicable Mutual Legal Assistance Treaty; and other relevant domestic laws."

 All requests must be sent by the Central Authority of the requesting country to the Central Authority of Brunei Darussalam to the following address: